xxfsy/PetClicker/README.md

 # PetClicker
 My project with a focus on architecture and coding parts.
 This is a clicker on MVP-Supervising controller architecture

-Used design patterns: MVP, EventBus, Observer, Entrypoint
+Used design patterns: MVP, Pure Dependency Injection, Entrypoint, EventBus, Observer

 Status: in development